reshinto/Automate_Building_Projects/readme.md

 ## How to get it to work?
 * Python needs to be installed.
-* Use the help command for instructions.
+* Use the help command for instructions and to view the list of supported Projects.
 > python run.py help
 * All dictionaries have to updated accordingly in the run.py and projectCreate.py.
     * menuDict elements in the run.py have to be updated if not using default values.